 Paper with a clay or polymer coating applied to one or both sides is coated paper.
 The coating can be dull, gloss, matte or high-gloss (cast coated).
 Commercial printers typically offer a selection of coated and uncoated papers for use on printing projects.
-Coated paper produces sharper, brighter images when used in printing and has better reflectivity than uncoated paper.
+The coated paper produces sharper, brighter images when used in printing and has better reflectivity than uncoated paper.
 Even the dull and matte coated papers, which are not very shiny, provide a much superior surface for printing than uncoated papers.
-Coated papers are usually coated on both sides of the sheet, but the coating can be applied to only one side, such as for use with labels.
+These coated papers are usually coated on both sides of the sheet, but the coating can be applied to only one side, such as for use with labels.

 Coated Paper Types

 Gloss-coated paper is shiny and supports high contrast and a wider colour gamut than other types of paper.
 It is often used for marketing materials and magazines with a lot of colour images.
 Gloss paper lends a “pop” to colour images printed on it that doesn’t occur on uncoated papers.
 It can, however, exhibit glare, which makes any text harder to read.

 Dull-coated paper is a better choice when images and text are both important in a print job.
 The reduction of glare on the dull-coated paper makes the text easy to read, while the coated surface delivers a smooth, high-quality base for image reproduction.

 Matte-coated paper is similar to dull coated.
 It is a little lighter to the touch and less shiny than matte paper.
 From a quality standpoint, it is the least premium of the coated stocks, and it is usually the least expensive as a result.